kristinavic/Mixed-messages/README.md

 # Project Prompt - Mixed Messages

 ## Goal
-In this project, you’ll build a message generator program that outputs a new, random message every time a user runs the program.
+Build a message generator program that outputs a new, random message every time a user runs the program.
 Your program should showcase basic JavaScript syntax and programming concepts.
+Console project.

 ## Project Objectives
 - Build a message generator program using JavaScript